-If you’ve been thinking about working for yourself, but haven’t done anything about it, I’d love to know why.
-How can I help make your transition toward self-employment a smoother one?
-You can submit your response here.
+If you’ve been thinking about working for yourself, but haven’t done anything about it, we’d love to know why.

 You might be feeling anxious, overwhelmed or stressed out about your work.
 I want to help you relieve those feelings.
-It is possible.
+It’s possible.
 I was chronically anxious about work for 20 years.
 I finally cured myself.

 It’s not that we want to get out of working (although that might seem tempting at times), but rather, we feel a loss of control over how we work.
 We’re frustrated by our lack of purpose.

 And even when we have achieved success (however you define it), many of us still feel unfulfilled.

 Some people have even told me that “success” has taken them away from their original goals in life.
 We work hard and do everything that has been asked of us by our parents, teachers, employers and society, but we still feel unhappy.
 Why?

 I have come to realize there are two paths in life:

 1) The one you really want to follow (the one your inner voice is begging you to take).

 2) The one you think you are supposed to follow (the one your family, peers or society expect).

 Unfortunately, most of us take the path we think we are “supposed to.”
 Why?
 Because we’ve been taught that employment is the only socially acceptable option.
 The evolutionary fear of losing the acceptance of others is often more powerful than the desire to strike out on our own.